 Prior to Newsweek, Nicole was a government watchdog reporter covering Port St. Lucie, the eighth largest city in Florida.
 Nicole transformed the government beat into something much more than just reporting on City Council meetings.
 A majority of her stories were enterprise, analysis and investigative pieces that delved deeper beyond meeting agendas.

-The seasoned reporter, who has an uncanny eye for detail and unwavering love for her craft, is someone who will bring creativity, energy and initiative to any newsroom.
+The seasoned communicator and reporter, who has an uncanny eye for detail and unwavering love for her craft, is someone who will bring creativity, energy and initiative to any newsroom, government public information office, non-profit or private business.

 "Cole," as her family calls her, received a Bachelor of Science degree in Communication with a specialization in journalism from Florida International University in Miami.
 Prior to attending FIU, Nicole studied journalism at St. John's University in New York City.